Holospira

 Holospira is a genus of air-breathing land snails, terrestrial pulmonate gastropod molluscs in the family Urocoptidae.

 Drawing of the cross section of the shell of Holospira elizabethae showing that the internal columella is hollow, which is typical feature of the genus.

 Holospira is the type genus of the subfamily 'Holospirinae Pilsbry, 1946'.

 Etymology

 Holos (ὅλος) from Ancient Greek means "‘whole’" or "‘entire’" and spira (spīra) from Latin means spire.

 Shell description

-The shell is small, cylindric, terminating above in a conic spire, retaining all the whorls, rimate or perforate.
+The shell is small and cylindrical, terminating in a conic spire.
 The shell has 11-21 whorls, which are closely coiled.
 The first 1½ of whorls are smooth.
-The rest of whorls are smooth, striate or ribbed.
+The rest of the whorls are smooth, striated or ribbed.
 The suture is superficial.
-Body whorl is more or less built forward.
+The body whorl is more or less built forward.

 The aperture is small, obliquely pear-shaped, rounded or oval.
 The peristome is expanded or reflected, continuous and usually free throughout.

 The columella (internal column) is hollow, variously sculptured or smooth.